CHAPTER 4. BUILDINGS AND CONSTRUCTIONCHAPTER 4. BUILDINGS AND CONSTRUCTION\Article 2. Building Code

 (Ord.
 820, Sec.
 2; Code 1998)

-(a) There is hereby adopted and incorporated by reference, for the purpose of establishing rules and regulations for the construction, alteration, removal, demolition, equipment, use and occupancy, location and maintenance of buildings and structures, swimming pools and spas, and plumbing and mechanical equipment, the International Building Code, 2018 Edition, the International Existing Building Code, 2018 Edition, the International Residential Code, 2018 Edition, the International Property Maintenance Code, 2018 Edition, the International Mechanical Code, 2018 Edition, the International Plumbing Code, 2018 Edition, the International Fuel Code, 2018 Edition, the International Swimming Pool and Spa Code, 2018 Edition, the Energy Conservation Code, 2018 Edition, the International Solar Energy Provisions, 2018 Edition, and the “ICC A117.1-2017” Standard for Accessible and Usable Buildings and Facilities, all as recommended by the International Conference of Building Officials, such codes being made a part of the ordinances and code of the city as if the same had been set out in full herein, all as authorized and in the manner prescribed by K.S.A.
+(a) There is hereby adopted and incorporated by reference, for the purpose of establishing rules and regulations for the construction, alteration, removal, demolition, equipment, use and occupancy, location and maintenance of buildings and structures, swimming pools and spas, and plumbing and mechanical equipment, the International Building Code, 2018 Edition, the International Existing Building Code, 2018 Edition, the International Property Maintenance Code, 2018 Edition, the International Mechanical Code, 2018 Edition, the International Plumbing Code, 2018 Edition, the International Fuel Code, 2018 Edition, the International Swimming Pool and Spa Code, 2018 Edition, the Energy Conservation Code, 2018 Edition, the International Solar Energy Provisions, 2018 Edition, and the “ICC A117.1-2017” Standard for Accessible and Usable Buildings and Facilities, all as recommended by the International Conference of Building Officials, such codes being made a part of the ordinances and code of the city as if the same had been set out in full herein, all as authorized and in the manner prescribed by K.S.A.
 12-3009 through 12-3012 including any amendments thereto.
 At least one copy of each Code referenced herein shall be marked or stamped “Official Copy as Incorporated by the Code of the City of De Soto,” and shall be available from the city clerk to be open to inspection and available to the public at all reasonable hours of business.

 (b) In the event an application for a building permit is submitted to the City Building Inspector no later than 120 days after a required final planning commission approval (e.g. final plat, site plan, etc.), and such finally approved plat or plan was based on architectural or construction drawings or plans prepared in accordance with the City’s building code regulations in effect at the time of the final approval, the City Building Inspector has the discretion to apply the building codes (or any part thereof) that were in effect at the time of the final planning commission approval, instead of the newly adopted building codes (or any part thereof).

 (Ord.
 2184; Code 2009; Ord.
 2318-A; Ord.
 2451; Ord.
-2456)
+2456; Ord.
+2689)

 (a) Adoption of Street, Storm Sewer and Sidewalk Construction Standards.
 There is hereby adopted by reference the street, storm sewer and sidewalk construction standards of the latest publication by the Kansas City Metropolitan Chapter of the American Public Works Association.